cj-mills/christianjmills/_posts/2022-4-7-Notes-on-Transformers-Book-04.md

 ------

-**Create a helper function to initialize a new model for a training session.**
+**Create a helper function to initialize a new model for a training session**

 ```python
 def model_init():